Table of Contents

 - When the POA should be effectively revoked, usually immediately

-This legal form allows you to change your mind about who you want to act on your behalf for personal, business, or legal matters.
+A revocation of power of attorney form allows you to change your mind about who you want to act on your behalf for personal, business, or legal matters.
 As the name suggests, you can revoke or cancel the power and authority previously granted to an Agent.
 Just as a Principal can create a Power of Attorney (POA), a Principal can also revoke that same power.

-This simple legal document will identify the following basic elements:
+Your power of attorney revocation form will identify the following basic elements: